The basic purpose of NIS+ authorization is to specify the access rights that each NIS+ principal has for each NIS+ object and service.

 An NIS+ group is a collection of NIS+ principals, grouped together as a convenience for providing access to the namespace.
 The access rights granted to an NIS+ group apply to all the principals that are members of that group.
 (An object's owner, however, does not need to belong to the object's group.)

 When an object is created it may be assigned a default group.
-A nondefault group can be specified for an object when it is created or later.
+A nondefault group can be specified for an object when it is created or after it is created.
 An object's group may be changed at any time.

 Information about NIS+ groups is not stored in the NIS+ group table.
 The group table stores information about UNIX groups.
 Information about NIS+ groups is stored in the appropriate groups_dir directory object.